About

 MotherWorks has been shown in The Houses of Parliament for International Women’s Day 2020.
 It was part of the Royal Photographic Society’s 100 Heroines exhibition and The London Design Trail 2019.

-CorporateQueer was on show in Broadgate, in the City of London for Pride 2021 and was shown in the Houses of Parliament for LGBTQ+ history month, February 2023.
-It will go on show outside Guildhall in the City of London for Pride, June 24th – July 2nd, 2023.
+CorporateQueer was on show in Broadgate, in the City of London for Pride 2021 and was displayed in the Houses of Parliament for LGBTQ+ history month, February 2023.
+The 108 portraits and stories went on show outside Guildhall in the City of London for Pride, June 2023.

 50overFifty is currently on tour in workplaces and offices throughout the UK.